kjleitz/notes/learn_on_cloud9.md

  - `curl "https://raw.githubusercontent.com/flatiron-school/dotfiles/master/irbrc" -o "$HOME/.irbrc"` - This file gives you some nice formatting for when you're in IRB (IRB lets you write ruby code in your terminal)
  - `curl "https://raw.githubusercontent.com/flatiron-school/dotfiles/master/ubuntu-gitignore" -o "$HOME/.gitignore"` - Global .gitignore rules.
 When you add a .gitignore file to a project, it let's you specify certain files that you DO NOT want pushed up to github (like API keys...)
  - `curl "https://raw.githubusercontent.com/flatiron-school/dotfiles/master/linux_bash_profile" -o "$HOME/.bash_profile"` - Your bash profile loads up every time you open a terminal window.
 The Learn bash_profile is designed to load up a bunch of shortcuts for you as well as make sure that RVM loads up every time you open the terminal.
 I recommend you take a look at this file and even see if there are any shortcuts of your own that you'd like to add!
 Note: this will overwrite existing bash profile, so back up if you want to.
- - `curl "https://raw.githubusercontent.com/flatiron-school/dotfiles/master/linux_gitconfig" -o "$HOME/.gitconfig"` then `nano $HOME/.gitconfig` and edit what needs to be edited (github username and github email in a few places)
+ - `curl "https://raw.githubusercontent.com/flatiron-school/dotfiles/master/linux_gitconfig" -o "$HOME/.gitconfig"` then `nano $HOME/.gitconfig` and edit what needs to be edited (github username and github email in a few places).
+To save a file in nano, press ctrl+O, then verify that the file name is what you would like, press 'enter', and finally press ctrl+X to quit nano.

 ## Using `rackup` and `shotgun`

+### The full commands

 Normally, when you use `rackup` or `shotgun` to serve a site locally (e.g. with Sinatra), a local server is set up so that you can access it from _only_ your computer.
 However, Cloud9 is not your computer!
-You need to tell `rackup` and `shotgun` which IP address and port to serve your site on, so you can use its built-in browser to access it (as opposed to opening a new tab and navigating to `http://localhost:9292` like normal).
-You can use the following commands to do the equivalent of `rackup` and `shotgun` in your Cloud9 workspace (you don't need to run these right now):
+You need to tell `rackup` and `shotgun` which IP address and port to serve your site on, so you can navigate to a URL it supplies to access it (as opposed to navigating to `http://localhost:9292` like normal).
+You will need to use the following commands to use `rackup` and `shotgun` on Cloud9 (you don't need to run these commands at the moment, just when you need to start a server with `rackup` or `shotgun` for your lessons):

 - `rackup -p $PORT -o $IP`
 - `shotgun -p $PORT -o $IP`

+When you use one of these commands, a little window will pop up in the top right corner of the terminal which says "Your code is running at https://cloud9-learn-your_c9_username.c9users.io", and you can open that URL in a new tab to view your application being served.

+### Setting up shortcuts

-But those are long and annoying to type out.
+Those full commands are long and annoying to type out.
 Instead, we're going to make aliases so you can use them more easily.
 Run the following commands:

-- `echo "alias ru='rackup -p $PORT -o $IP'"`
+- `echo "alias rackup='rackup -p \$PORT -o \$IP'" >> ~/.bash_aliases`
-- `echo "alias sgun='shotgun -p $PORT -o $IP'"`
+- `echo "alias shotgun='shotgun -p \$PORT -o \$IP'" >> ~/.bash_aliases`

-Now, if you want to use the `rackup` command, just do `ru` instead.
-If you want to use the `shotgun` command, do `sgun` instead.
+Now you can use `rackup` and `shotgun` like normal, and they will execute the full commands by default, no extra typing required!

+Again, when you use one of these commands, a little window will pop up in the top right corner of the terminal which says "Your code is running at https://cloud9-learn-your_c9_username.c9users.io", and you can open that URL in a new tab to view your application being served.

+## Opening labs

+To open the lab you are currently on, run the command `learn open`.
+If you want to open a specific lab, copy the repository name from GitHub for that lab, and run `learn open some-repository-name-v-000` (or shorter, like this: `learn open some-repository-name`).
+This will create a `~/Development/code` directory where your labs will be stored.
+To view this directory in your Cloud9 workspace file tree (the left-hand sidebar), click the little gear icon at the top right of the left-hand sidebar and select "Show Home in Favorites".
+You can also **un**select "Show Workspace Root" to keep your file tree a little less cluttered.

+Now, you should be able to access your labs in the left-hand sidebar under `~/code/labs`!